ymuichiro/quick_learning_symbol_en/09_multisig.md

     multisigAddresses: []
 ```

-It shows that cosignatoryAddresses are registered as cosignatories.
-Also, minApproval:3 shows that the number of signatures required for a transaction execution is 3
-minRemoval: 3 shows that the number of signatories required to remove a cosignatory is 3.
+It shows that cosignatoryAddresses are registered as co-signatories.
+Also, minApproval:3 shows that the number of signatures required for a transaction to execute is 3. minRemoval: 3 shows that the number of signatories required to remove a cosignatory is 3.

-### Confirmation of cosignatory accounts
+### Confirmation of co-signatory accounts
 ```js
 msigRepo = repo.createMultisigRepository();
 multisigInfo = await msigRepo.getMultisigAccountInfo(carol1.address).toPromise();
 console.log(multisigInfo);
 ```
-###### Sample outlet
+###### Sample output
 ```
 > MultisigAccountInfo
     accountAddress: Address {address: 'TCV67BMTD2JMDQOJUDQHBFJHQPG4DAKVKST3YJI', networkType: 152}